Victoria Business School's accreditations

 Since the first commerce degrees were offered at Victoria University, a high proportion of the academic staff teaching and researching in business and economics has had experience working overseas.
 We continue to attract many international students to our graduate, postgraduate, post-experience and doctoral programmes.

 In a natural extension of the traditions of internationalisation, which are well captured in our mission, the Business School continually seeks formal accreditations and certifications from international organisations.

-As of September 2016, Victoria Business School is among just 75 business schools worldwide that hold the 'Triple Crown' of international accreditations:
+Victoria Business School is among just 1 percent of business schools worldwide that hold the 'Triple Crown' of international accreditations:

 Victoria Business School's degree programmes are accredited by AACSB in both Business and Accounting.